nickminaev/handson/intro-to-kubernetes/README.md

 - `kubectl` is the main command for the running all other CLI commands against a a k8s cluster
 - `get` is the subcommand of inquiring short info about a k8s object.
-- `replicaset` is the type of the object that we would like to inquiry
+- `replicaset` is the type of the object that we would like to inquiry.
+Can be specified in either singular or plural.
-- `nginx-replicas` - the name of the object
+- `nginx-replicas` - the name of the object.
+If we specify a name, the command's output will be the info about that object.

 ---